-- 28. The extractive industry is different from other sectors.
+28. The extractive industry is different from other sectors.
 Mineral and petroleum resources are finite, and non-renewable, and generally owned by the state (or region) for the benefit of its citizens.
-There is also the prospect of substantial revenues, which, if managed well, have the potential to create lasting development outcomes.
-Thus, any use of tax incentives should be considered carefully, to avoid forgoing government revenues unnecessarily. - 29.
-If governments choose to offer tax incentives, these incentives should be carefully designed to align with the special features of the extractive industries: - capital-intensive, with significant investment in exploration and development mostly sourced from the private sector; - long periods of pre-production during which no revenue is earned; - high risk because it depends on exploration being successful, and its profit is sensitive to commodity prices and exchange rates, which can be volatile. - 30.
+There is also the prospect of substantial revenues, which, if managed well,

+- 29. If governments choose to offer tax incentives, these incentives should be carefully designed to align with the special features of the extractive industries: - capital-intensive, with significant investment in exploration and development mostly sourced from the private sector; - long periods of pre-production during which no revenue is earned; - high risk because it depends on exploration being successful, and its profit is sensitive to commodity prices and exchange rates, which can be volatile. - 30.
 These features may require a special fiscal regime, which diverges from the general tax system.
 In particular, incentives that enable resource companies to recoup their investment faster than other types of businesses: for example, a longer loss carry forward period, or accelerated depreciation.
-Or,regime, such as incentives that mitigate environmental and social impacts by encouraging companies to procure supplies locally or restore mine sites, for example. - 31.
+Or, incentives that mitigate environmental and social impacts by encouraging companies to procure supplies locally or restore mine sites, for example. - 31.
 Designing resource tax policy may require certain trade-offs.
 In some cases, it may be worth forgoing some government revenue in order to attract productive investment.
 However, the benefits of the investment must outweigh the amount of revenue foregone, as well as other costs.
 Incentives that are too generous risk being politically unsustainable and may lead to a less stable and predictable fiscal regime.